Worldwide

 Abbesse Agnès II de Salm

-After her death, there were 2 candidates for her succession: Marguerite de Bayon
+After her death, there was 2 candidates for her succession: Marguerite de Bayon

 1287 Dame